Beirut Arab University: Campuses

 Beirut Campus: Beirut Campus was established in 1960.
 It is the main branch and located in the heart of Beirut in Tarik El Jadida.
 The land spans an area of 41,107 m2 and comprises two buildings with a total built area 50,500 m2.
 The main building has an area of 22,000 m2 and is utilized by BAU Administration and the Faculties of Business Administration and Dentistry.

-There are a 300-seat festivities hall, five seminar rooms which are furnished and equipped with multimedia and display screens, a specially designed “Al Multaqa”, which is the Center for cultural and art activities, a Student Activities and Alumni & Career Office Building, a gymnasium, sports hall, and a cafeteria.
+There is a 300-seat event hall, five furnished seminar rooms fully equipped with multimedia and display screens.
+Additionally, the campus houses a specially designed the “Al Multaqa” cultural and art center, a Student Activity space, Alumni & Career Office Building, a gymnasium, sports hall, and a cafeteria.

-The second building is the 12-storie Hariri Building, with two basements and a ground floor.
-It is built on an area of 28,000 m2 and houses five faculties: Human Sciences, Law and Political Science, Pharmacy, Medicine, and Health Sciences.
+The second building is the 12-story Hariri Building.
+It’s built on an expansive area of 28,000 m2 and houses five faculties: Human Sciences, Law and Political Science, Pharmacy, Medicine, and Health Sciences.

 Debbieh Campus:Debbieh Campus was established in 2006 and is located 33 km from Beirut city.
 The land spans over an area of 1,353,000 m2, and the total built area is 52,538 m2.

 It comprises four buildings for the faculties and the administration, two buildings for student dorms, two buildings for staff dorms, a gymnasium, a mosque, an astronomical observatory, a cafeteria, an open theater, and a student lounge.

 The Campus currently holds three Faculties: Architecture – Design & Built Environment, Engineering, and Science.

 Tripoli Campus:A campus in Tripoli, Mina Region, North Lebanon, was established in 2010.

 Tripoli Branch comprises five faculties so far; the Faculty of Business Administration, the Faculty of Architecture – Design and Built Environment, the Faculty of Engineering, the Faculty of Science, and the Faculty of Health Sciences.

-The Branch also provides a multitude of facilities that offer various services to students, staff, researchers, and visitors.
+The Branch also provides facilities that offer various services to students, staff, researchers, and visitors.